thenexuspoint/Youtube-Data-Scraper/README.md

 // function _getVideoData(arg1, arg2)

-Arg1 takes in the chrome driver url, and arg2 takes in the url of the youtube video.
+Arg1 takes in the chrome driver path, and arg2 takes in a targeted video url.
-After running the function, it will return the title, views, date, dislikes and likes.
+After running this function, it will return the title, views, date, dislikes and likes.